nandhubabu/nandhubabu/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi there 👋, my name is Nandhu Babu</h1>
-<h2 align="center">I am an aspiring game & web developer</h2>
+<h2 align="center">I am an aspiring AI & web developer</h2>

-- 👀 I'm a BTech student at Amal Jyothi College of Engineering passionate about Game Development and Web Development.
+- 👀 I'm a BTech student at Amal Jyothi College of Engineering passionate about embedded systems and Web Development.
-- 🔭 I’m currently working on honing my skills in game development and web development
+- 🔭 I’m currently working on honing my skills in embedded systems and web development
-- 🌱 I’m currently learning game and website development
+- 🌱 I’m currently learning embedded systems and website development
-- 🤔 I’m looking for help with JS/React/Vue/C++
+- 🤔 I’m looking for help with React/Computer Vision/Django/raspberry pi
-- 💞️ Open to collaborating on interesting projects related to game development & web development.
+- 💞️ Open to collaborating on interesting projects related to embedded systems & web development.
 If you have any ideas or opportunities, feel free to reach out!
 - 📫 How to reach me: nandhubabuvizh@gmail.com
 - 😄 Pronouns: He/Him